JaxomofRuatha/Quote-Machine/README.md

 ## Installing Development Environment

-Clone or download this repository to your machine, and from the new root directory of the local files, run `npm start`.
+Clone or download this repository to your machine, run `npm install` from the new root directory to locally install dependencies, and run `npm start` to initiate the watch procedure for Sass and start the React development server.

 ## Running Tests